Ayman Sellouf

-Ayman Sellouf (born 25 August 2001) is a Dutch professional footballer who plays as a forward for Canadian Premier League club Cavalry FC.
+Ayman Sellouf (born 25 August 2001) is a Dutch professional footballer who plays as a forward for Vitesse in the Eerste Divisie.

 Early life

 Sellouf began playing football with local club RKSV Brakkenstein.
 In 2014, he joined the youth system of NEC.
-In 2018, he scored a hat trick in a 4-0 victory over the Ajax Youth Academy in the championship final to win the U17 Cup.
+In 2018, he scored a hat trick in a 4–0 victory over the Ajax Youth Academy in the championship final to win the U17 Cup.